vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Deleting all items added to wishlist

-Cleaning the wishlist can be achieved by `clearWishlist` property.
+Cleaning the wishlist can be achieved by `clear` property.

 ```vue
 <template>